arinco-crew-community/classic-vnet-private-link/README.md

 ## Before you start

-These instructions assumes you are familiar with the azure cli and have some general azure knowledge.
+These instructions assumes you are familiar with the Azure CLI and have some general Azure knowledge.
 The Azure location that resources will be deployed into in this example is Australia East, you can adjust this location to suit your needs, but it will need to be the same for all resources.

 ## Create Resource Group